Chart Color Schemes

 The level of cultural diversity witnessed in Hawthorn was found to be above average when compared nationally for a number of language and cultural background related metrics

-Hawthorn's population shows high cultural diversity, with 29.4% born overseas and 21.6% speaking a language other than English at home.
-Christianity is the predominant religion in Hawthorn, representing 38.5%.
-While Judaism comprises only 1.0%, this is equal to its representation across Greater Melbourne.
+Hawthorn's population showed higher cultural diversity than most local areas, with 29.4% born overseas and 21.6% speaking a language other than English at home.
+Christianity was the predominant religion in Hawthorn, comprising 38.5%.
+While Judaism had similar representation regionally (1.0%), it was notably overrepresented compared to Greater Melbourne's 0.1%.

 Frequently Asked Questions - Diversity